Vincent van Gogh - Roses (1890) - Paper Poster N197

 7. Museum, Provenance and Exhibition History

-5. The green vase in the painting was likely a simple ceramic jug from the asylum’s garden.
+5. The green vase was likely borrowed from the asylum’s garden.

-6. One version of the painting was confiscated by the Nazis during WWII and later restituted.
+8. One version was looted by the Nazis during WWII.

 9. Conclusion